 Finally, the UK will no longer be contributing vast sums of money to the EU, freeing up more money for domestic priorities.
 The payment we make over the next few years (between £35 – £39 billion) are payments for previous commitments.
 They will be staggered and we can withhold them in extreme circumstances if we are unhappy.

 The EU has made a number of concessions, on money and access to markets amongst others.
 However, the Prime minister is clear that if we were to reject it, we would cause great uncertainty, threatening jobs, investment and the economy, as well as leaving less time to focus on domestic matters.

 I do not want to vote to go back to square one, with no sense of where we will end up, particularly when there is a deal on offer that will mean an orderly withdrawal from the EU.
 This will allow for continued co-operation with our nearest neighbour and largest market, while also enabling us to build new partnerships around the globe.

-The vote on 11th December relates to the Withdrawal Agreement and Political Declaration including the transition period, not our future trading arrangements.
+The vote relates to the Withdrawal Agreement not our future trading arrangements.
 It is not the final destination, but a step towards it.
 To that end, I will continue to take a pragmatic approach, as I have done since the referendum result respecting that result but ensuring the prospects of all are looked after.
-On 11th December I will be supporting our Prime Minister.
+I will be supporting our Prime Minister.